 In the last decade, we’ve forged ahead with our research work.
 We have research-active staff across the University, and a growing reputation in this area.

-You’ll now find seven high-profile research institutes here.
+You’ll now find six high-profile research institutes and a cross-institutional research centre here.
 StoryLab was originally known as the Culture of the Digital Economy Research Institute when it formed in 2010.
 Today, it asks how – in our digital-by default era – people experience the world and their place in it, and experiments with modern, multimodal approaches to storytelling.
 In 2011, we established the Global Sustainability Institute.
 It focuses on issues surrounding climate change and sustainability and has quickly gained a reputation for its topical, high-impact research and reports.
 Next came the Veterans and Families Institute for Military Social Research in 2014, which is carrying out valuable research into the impact of military experience on veterans and their loved ones.

 Alongside these institutes is a range of research groups, dedicated to subjects as diverse as ecology, finance and economics, cyber security, and political history.